 Hemp oil (also called hemp seed oil) is extracted from the hemp seeds of the hemp plant and it contains very little or no THC.
 Cannabis, on the other hand, has THC levels above 0.3 percent (usually between 5-35 percent).
 Because of its low THC levels, you can use hemp oil without feeling “high” afterwards.
 Hemp is typically grown for industrial purposes, as it’s used to make clothing, paper, ropes, carpets, construction materials and plastic composites.

 Although the hemp plant contains little or no THC, oils extracted from the resin glands of the plant do contain CBD.
 Most CBD oil’s products are made this way and come from what’s referred to as “industrial hemp.”

 Industrial hemp naturally contains very low levels of THC and high levels of CBD.
-It is legal to purchase CBD oil that comes from the hemp plant because it contains less than 0.3 percent THC.
-This is good news for consumers who are looking to purchase CBD oil legally and for farmers who can now profit from hemp.
-In fact, hemp is much easier to grow than cannabis, as it requires less water, no pesticides and minimal care — plus it’s adaptable to most climates.
+CBD oil that comes from the hemp plant typically contains less than 0.3 percent THC.
+Hemp is much easier to grow than cannabis, as it requires less water, no pesticides and minimal care — plus it’s adaptable to most climates.

 CBD Oil vs Cannabis Oil

 What about cannabis oil?
 Well, unlike both CBD oil and hemp oil, cannabis oil does contain THC and it has intoxicating effects.
 Cannabis oil comes from the Cannabis sativa plant that’s bred for its trichomes.